EWaterman/EWaterman.github.io/_posts/Ch2/0002-04-01-outlining.md

 <hr><br>
 There are two extremes when it comes to outlining:

-- **Plotting** absolutely everything out before you write and
+- **Plotting** absolutely everything out before you write.
-- Flying by the seat of your pants (hence the name **pantsing**) by winging it
+- Flying by the seat of your pants (hence the name **pantsing**) by discovery writing as you go.

 I believe **outlining is a spectrum, with all writers falling somewhere between these two extremes**.
-Personally, I prefer to outline my stories in depth but I encourage you to figure out your own path.
+Personally, I prefer to outline my stories in depth, but I encourage you to figure out your own path.

-The common understanding is that each approach has it’s benefits.
+The common understanding is that each approach has its benefits.

-**Ploting:**
+**Plotting:**
 - Easier to fulfill your promises (more on this later)
 - Stronger ending
 - Less revision